 MyPal in a nutshell

-MyPal aspires to empower cancer patients and their caregivers in capturing more accurately their symptoms/conditions, communicate them in a seamless and effective way to their healthcare providers and, ultimately, foster the time for action through the prompt identification of important deviations in the patient’s state and Quality of Life (QoL).
+MyPal aspires to empower people with cancer and their caregivers in capturing more accurately their symptoms/conditions, communicate them in a seamless and effective way to their healthcare providers and, ultimately, foster the time for action through the prompt identification of important deviations in the patient’s state and Quality of Life (QoL).

 MyPal exploits advances in digital health to support patients, family members and healthcare providers in gaining value through a systematic and comprehensive PRO-based intervention.